AmAzing129/use-ai-lib/README.md

 # use-ai-lib
 A React hooks library for building AI-powered apps as simple as possible.

-Based on [@tanstack/react-query](https://github.com/tanstack/query) and vercel [ai](https://github.com/vercel/ai).
+Built on top of [@tanstack/react-query](https://github.com/tanstack/query) and vercel [ai](https://github.com/vercel/ai).

 ## Examples